Rubal0990/Snake-Game/README.md

 # Snake-Game
-A snake game written in Python using the Pygame library.
+A snake game is written in Python using the Pygame library.
 ## Installing
 Download the Python 3 installer package from the official website and install it, if not installed previously.
 ```